top of page

 Advocacy, Belonging, and Careers (ABC) Program

-CSN's new virtual Advocacy, Belonging and Careers (ABC) Program is designed to help FGLI students advocate for themselves and others as they graduate from college and transition into the workforce.
+CSN's virtual Advocacy, Belonging and Careers (ABC) Program is designed to help FGLI students advocate for themselves and others as they graduate from college and transition into the workforce.
 The six-session program, which began in July 2022 with a keynote session from author Elliott Felix, covers a variety of topics including helping students to define the issues they care most about; identifying what would be their ideal work environment; navigating and facilitating high stakes conversations in the workplace; addressing DEI issues in the workplace from an ethical and legal perspective; and learning how to use set-backs as opportunities, among other topics.
 At the end of the program, student participants will write a short policy brief on a topic of their choice and present it to a "mock panel" for constructive feedback.
 This program builds on many of the skills in CSN's Student Leadership Development and Training Program.
 We are very grateful to RSM for sponsoring this innovative program to empower Philadelphia area FGLI students.

 Student Leadership Development Training and Certificate Program